Roblox/roact-rodux/README.md

 <div>&nbsp;</div>

-Roact-Rodux is an ergonomic binding [Roact](https://github.com/Roblox/roact), a view library, and [Rodux](https://github.com/Roblox/rodux), a state management library.
+Roact-Rodux is an ergonomic binding between [Roact](https://github.com/Roblox/roact), a view library, and [Rodux](https://github.com/Roblox/rodux), a state management library.

 It is the recommended way to use the two libraries together, and is similar in scope to [react-redux](https://github.com/reduxjs/react-redux), the equivalent library for React and Redux.